Fmstrat/samba-domain/README.md

 * `DOMAIN` defaults to `SAMDOM.LOCAL` and should be set to your domain
 * `DOMAINPASS` should be set to your administrator password, be it existing or new.
 This can be removed from the environment after the first setup run.
 * `JOIN` defaults to `false` and means the container will provision a new domain.
 Set this to `true` to join an existing domain.
+* `JOINSITE` is optional and can be set to a site name when joining a domain, otherwise the default site will be used.
 * `DNSFORWARDER` is optional and if an IP such as `192.168.0.1` is supplied will forward all DNS requests samba can't resolve to that DNS server
 * `INSECURELDAP` defaults to `false`.
 When set to true, it removes the secure LDAP requirement.
 While this is not recommended for production it is required for some LDAP tools.
 You can remove it later from the smb.conf file stored in the config directory.
 * `MULTISITE` defaults to `false` and tells the container to connect to an OpenVPN site via an ovpn file with no password.
 For instance, if you have two locations where you run your domain controllers, they need to be able to interact.
 The VPN allows them to do that.